IsoAnalytica/Sentinel-Public/README.md

 ![MachineView](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/4725920c-30be-422f-87ca-fb055759fe53)

 **PlanView** lets you look into plan-class-specific results.
 You can select a plan type from the drop-down list, or enter in a string in the Enter Filter box and hit ENTER.
 For example, typing in "Brain" will show you all plan types with "Brain" in the plan name.
-You can then reset the table by clicking the Reset Filters button.
+Click **Update Data** to update the plots.
+You can then reset the table by clicking the **Reset Filters** button.

 ![PlanView](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/679b89ba-8c76-4d7f-9be4-38a2c6d56580)

 **PatientView** lets you view individual patient results by entering the patient ID.
-Clicking individual results in the table will show the expected fluence, the actual fluence, line profiles in x,y, and the GammaHistogram/ pass-rate.
+Clicking individual results in the table will show the expected fluence, the actual fluence, line profiles in x,y, and the Gamma Histogram/ pass-rate.

 ![PatientView](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/bf56674e-bdd0-43e2-bd59-e035dfe279f7)

 **OverView** is just that - it provides an overview of the results for particular machines, patients, and plans.
-Select what you want an overview of with the drop-down lists and click Update Data to update the plots.
-Click Reset Filters to reset the drop-downs and selected data.
+Select what you want an overview of with the drop-down lists and click **Update Data** to update the plots.
+Click **Reset Filters** to reset the drop-downs and selected data.

 ![Overview](https://github.com/IsoAnalytica/Sentinel-Public/assets/101543023/368bc4ad-dfa1-4009-bb99-45e47b6916f9)